rfcx/arbimon-legacy/README.md

 `npm start` and the app will be available in localhost:3000

-run and watch
+run server and watch

-`grunt server` everything a file changes the project will rebuild
+`grunt server` everytime a file changes the project will rebuild and/or server will restart

-clean packages and builds (node_modules, bower_components, public/assets)
+removes packages and builds (node_modules, bower_components, public/assets)

 `grunt clean`